reshamas/reshamas.github.io/consulting/index.md

 ### Contacting Me

 I am involved in many projects and receive a lot of inquiries.
-As an independent consultant, I have to prioritize paid consulting.
-I will respond to emails in this order of priority:
+I respond to emails in this order of priority:

 1.  **CONSULTING**:  I am an independent consultant; email me for my hourly fees.